TradeTrust/tradetrust-functions/README.md

 POST

 - `/verify` verifies an OpenAttestation document on mainnet network
-- `/verify?network="goerli"` verifies an OpenAttestation document on goerli network
 - `/verify?network="maticmum"` verifies an OpenAttestation document on maticmum network
 - `/verify?network="sepolia"` verifies an OpenAttestation document on sepolia network